sbancuz/Appunti/Cache.md

 #### Cache structure

 All cache lines are divide in 3 parts:
-- validity bit $\to$ if the position contains valid data or not
+- validity bit $\to$ if the position contains valid data or not, at boot they are all invalid
 - cache tags $\to$ contains the value that univocally identifies the memory address corresponding to the stored data
 - cache data $\to$ the actual data of the cache line